Managing Classroom Transitions with Confidence

 That’s when something quick, structured, and prep-free works beautifully.

-We love mystery scratch-off brain breaks for this exact reason.
 They’re engaging, fast, and don’t require screens.
-Cutting tech when you can helps students regulate more quickly and transition back with less resistance.
+And cutting tech when you can helps students regulate more quickly and transition back with less resistance.

 Bringing It All Together